A Reconfiguration and Commentary on Revelation 1-3

 The coming Messiah will have the "key of David", indicating that he will control the New Jerusalem of the Millennial Reign, the future capital of the New Israel and the world.
 The proverbial expression, "What he opens no one can shut...", means that he will have ultimate authority over Jerusalem and the rest of the world and all his decisions will be final and binding (he will, however, be operating under the direction of Christ).
 In our reconstruction of Isaiah 22 [8], we show that the same language in Isaiah 22:22 also applied to the coming Messiah.
 The Messiah is called "true" in vs 7b, presumably to refer to his faithfulness (see also Rev 19:11 and our parse of Daniel 8 [4]).

 In addition to being king in Jerusalem, the Messiah will be a high-priest or leader ("pillar") in the new temple in Jerusalem forever (see also Zech.
 6:12,13, he will be both king and priest like Melchizedek) - the phrase, "he will go no more out", presumably means that he will always retain this role.
 In this passage, writing a name on a person seems to imply consecration (cf. Rev. 7:3) - the coming Messiah is consecrated to God, Jesus and the New Jerusalem from heaven.
-Writing the name of the New Jerusalem on the coming Messiah seems to imply that will rule for Christ and God in the new kingdom that comes down from heaven (Rev 21:1,2).
+Writing the name of the New Jerusalem on the coming Messiah seems to imply that he will rule for Christ and God in the new kingdom that comes down from heaven (Rev 21:1,2).
 Jesus' new name "King of kings" will also be written on the Messiah, indicating that he will reign for Jesus on earth (Rev. 17:14, 19:16, 5:12-13).

 Chapter 3 13 Whoever has ears, let them hear what the Spirit says to the churches.